 The repeater action is a useful tool for monitor automations because it manages all positions of a certain type.
 Because this bot enters short put spreads, for example, the repeater action can be set to only reference short put spreads as it evaluates the automation criteria.

 With a repeater action in place, the decision recipes tell the bot what to monitor.
 This bot example manages positions by looking for opportunities to exit based on return relative to the initial premium, so a decision recipe that evaluates if the position’s premium has increased or decreased is used.
 Any percentage can be set as a target or stop.

-You can also “nest” decision recipes using an and/or function, which tells the bot to evaluate multiple position properties before moving through the automation.
+You can also group, or “nest,” decision recipes using an and/or function, which forces the bot to evaluate multiple position properties before moving through the automation.
 In this example, the bot checks to see if the premium has decreased by 50% OR increased by 200% from the trade’s entry price.